 "Handing control over the elaboration of intellectual property law to foreign investors through challenges to state action can have a profound social impact and insidious effects," said Dreyfuss.
-"It can affect health in the form of access to patented medicine, safety in the form of access to patented technology such as the Internet, and culture in the form of access to copyrighted media material.
+"It can affect health in the form of access to patented medicine, safety in the form of access to patented technology such as the copyrighted media material.
 Nations need a united approach to withstand this pressure."